zeropoolnetwork/fawkes-crypto/README.md

 ## Disclaimer

-Fawkes-Crypto has not been audited and is provided as is, use at your own risk.
+Fawkes-Crypto is audited, but experimental and is provided as is, use at your own risk.

 ## License